True Round Metal Boat Building

 Bezier Curve Design is for "Builders" of Steel and Aluminum Boats.
 It is for amateurs and professionals alike.
 It is about building "True Round" steel and aluminum hulls.
 It is a design and construction methods simipfling the construction of "True Round" Hulls.

-The first step towards simplifying construction of "True Round" hulls is a popular building method know as "Radius Chine" design.
-This method places a large single radius (arc of a circle) between two developable surfaces, and runs along the entire length of the hull.
-While "Radius Chine" design is a good first step it is not a "True Round" hull design method.
-"Radius Chine" design only imitates a "True Round" Hull.
-The method also channels the shape of the hull in one direction - severely limiting hull shape.
+The first step towards simplifying construction of rounded metal hulls is a popular building method know as "Radius Chine".
+This method places a large single radius (arc of a circle) along and between two developable (flat) surfaces.
+While "Radius Chine" construction is a good first step towards rounded metal hull forms it is not a "True Round" hull form.

 Bezier Curve Chine:

-Bezier Curve Design and Construction does not use Line Heating, English Wheels, or Explosive and Hydraulic forming.
+Bezier Curve Design and Construction does not use Line Heating, English Wheels, special tooling, fixtures, exotic methods, or Explosive and Hydraulic forming.
 The beauty of Bezier Curve is that I can actually teach you how to use it within metalsailboats.com.
 The method is consistent and predictable.
 There is nothing vague about the method both written and visual.
 You can see the process thoroughly by following the building of the "Bezier 12.5".
 Chose a topic on the "Right Toolbar".

 Bezier Chine in a nutshell: